 What are the Challenges of Workforce Planning?

 A workforce planner has a demanding job.
-She must build schedules that balance supporting her organization’s service goals with employee preferences and any last-minute changes that occur.
+She must build schedules that balance supporting her organization’s long-term goals with employee preferences and any last-minute changes that occur.
 Her schedules must use the right number of agents to meet demand while minimizing downtime.

-A workforce planner might also handle forecasting or receive a forecast and then be sure to staff accordingly for the projected volume.
+A workforce planner might also handle forecasting future schedules or receive a forecast and then be sure to staff accordingly for the projected volume.
 But there are some challenges in this role.
 A workforce planner often is unaware if or when agents come in or leave.
 Additionally, they could encounter inaccurate forecasts — too many or too few agents are scheduled.
 Clunky manual processes also create issues.
 And the planner might feel unappreciated or ignored when her efforts go unrecognized.

+When comparing workforce planning vs workforce management, planning is often more data-driven and proactive.
 Workforce optimization that uses artificial intelligence (AI)-powered software to generate schedules can make a planner’s job easier and more accurate.
 These tools maximize efficiency by ensuring the right resources reach the right places at the right times.
 AI balances supply and demand with a consistent, systematic approach that eliminates human bias and errors.

-Workforce management (WFM) involves strategically optimizing employee productivity and ensuring all resources are where they’re supposed to be at the right time.
+Workforce management (WFM) involves strategically improving employee productivity and ensuring all resources are where they’re supposed to be at the right time.
 A WFM strategy typically includes scheduling, forecasting, skills management and employee empowerment.
+While this sounds similar to workforce optimization, most WFM systems focus on tracking and counting — static systems designed to focus on enhancing efficiency and improving productivity outcomes.

 Meanwhile, dynamic workforce optimization systems focus on providing agility, actionable insights and an enhanced experience.